thycotic/ss-docs/architecture/session-recording-architecture/index.md

 ![image-20200928131533206](images/image-20200928131533206.png)

+### Notes

+- Many of these ports are configurable.
+These diagrams reflect best practice ports.
+We strongly recommend using RabbitMQ for your message bus.
+The ports attached to RabbitMQ/MemoryMQ only need to be singular (SSL OR non-SSL).
+If using RabbitMQ for example, most customers will only need to utilize port TCP 5672.
+- Session recording storage can be configured per site (separate file share servers), but the processing is still finalized from a Web server with session recording enabled.
+This means that data written from the Web server to the file share server may happen across different physical locations, which may add to the complexity of your networking requirements and may cause network saturation.
+- If your client connection cannot support the needed bandwidth, the session data is still transmitted, but it takes longer to process each session.
+The protocol handler retries sending recordings to the Web server five times over the course of an hour.
+If that fails, it stops until the machine or service is restarted.
+The protocol handler itself terminates its launched session after 10 seconds if SS becomes unreachable.
+In a scenario where the protocol handler has terminated because SS is down, it stores the video recording in session monitoring up to the point when SS went down.
+Please see [Session Recording Requirements](../../session-recording/session-recording-requirements/index.md) for more information.

 ## Endpoint via Secret Server Launcher and Proxy

+### Overview

 User connects to SS and clicks the launcher for a secret with a proxied session.
 Session recording is enabled on the secret.
 This scenario applies to both SS and SSC.